 Why are major roads so dangerous to Barn Owls?

 Because of the way they are designed.
 Barn Owls habitually fly low, especially when hunting.
 The grassland on major road verges often contains prey and this encourages Barn Owls to frequent the roadway rather than move on.
-Birds that hunt along a road verge will sooner or later cross the road to hunt the opposite side – as confirmed by the latest GPS tracking.
+Birds that hunt along a road verge will sooner or later cross the road to hunt the opposite side, as evidenced in the video below.
 Most major roads have long stretches or frequent sections that are un-screened, i.e. there is nothing to force owls to fly higher before crossing the road.
 Low flight whilst crossing brings them into contact with traffic.
 Although rough grass verges make deaths more likely, Barn Owls are also killed on major roads without grass verges.